What is Cybersecurity Threats?

 Files Polyglot

 Multiple file type identities are possible with polyglot files.
-Some polyglot files, for instance, fall within the PPT and JS categories and can be read by programmes that support both file formats.
+Some polyglot files, for instance, fall within the PPT and JS categories and can be read by programs that support both file formats.

 Why is Protection Against Cyber Threats Required?